zakariamaaraki/RemoteCodeCompiler/README.md

 ```shell
 helm install compiler ./k8s/helm_charts/compiler_chart
 ```
-Look at the documentation in k8s folder, helm charts provided.
+See the documentation in k8s folder, helm charts provided.

 ## How It Works